hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/introduction.md

 ## What will I learn?

-Learn the key features of MSSQL server when and how to use them.
+Learn the key features of MSSQL Server when and how to use them.
 This course lays a foundation for you to learn advanced concepts.

-* Introduction to MSSQL Server
+- Introduction to MSSQL Server
-* Installation and setup
+- Installation and setup
-* Core concepts
+- Core concepts
-* T-SQL commands
+- T-SQL commands
-* Joins
+- Joins
-* Views
+- Views
-* E-R Modeling
+- E-R Modeling
-* Functions
+- Functions
-* Performance Optimizations
+- Performance Optimizations
-* Backup and restore
+- Backup and restore
-* Limitations
+- Limitations

 ## What do I need to take this tutorial?